Chiripi0rca/finance-tracker-backend/README.md

 ## 🇺🇸 English

 ### Description
 REST API built with Spring Boot for managing personal finances (income and expenses).
 Features JWT authentication, layered architecture (Controller / Service / Repository), and is deployed on AWS EC2 with a PostgreSQL database on RDS.
+It also uses Redis to cache dashboard data and improve performance on repeated queries.
 The frontend is built with Angular and Angular Material.

 ### Tech Stack
 - Java 21
 - Spring Boot 4
 - Spring Security + JWT
 - PostgreSQL (AWS RDS)
+- Redis
 - Hibernate / JPA
 - Maven
 - AWS EC2